 Around the gun ports I used a couple layers of black glaze using Lahmian Medium with a drop of Black.
 I used this same Black glaze to make some streaks coming out of the ports on the front deck.

 After using that Dark Brown Vallejo Wash on the decks I drybrushed them with Panzer Aces Old Wood, then applied some more weathering when the walls meet the deck.
 I thinned Typhus Corrosion with some Laymian Medium to put anywhere I wanted looking extra grimy.

-I used Citadel Carroburg Crimson as a wash to darken the lower portions of each red panel in the gallery and front of the ship along with the doors and any other area painted with the Cavalry Brown color.
+Citadel Carroburg Crimson was used as a wash to darken the lower portions of each red panel in the gallery and front of the ship along with the doors and any other area painted with the Cavalry Brown color.

 I couldn’t find my standard Citadel yellow wash so I used my newly aquired yellow contrast paint to shade the lower portions of the yellow panels.
-I did some brighter yellow highlights on those panels by mixing some Flash Glitz Yellow into the original Averland Sunset.
+Once finished, I added brighter yellow highlights on those panels by mixing some Flash Glitz Yellow into the original Averland Sunset.

 These panels could be a lot neater…

 I did an edge highlight on the larger areas of German Grey on the hull with German Tank Crew.
 You could just mix a little white into your base color but some variation on the edges and corners looks nice.

 One of the last details I finished was the coat of arms for the stern.
 I used the Spanish coat of arms and used the same combination of Brass/Seraphim Sepia/Gold on most of it with some red and white fields for the quadrants.
 Nothing fancy.
 I also painted a cross of Saint Andrew on the shield on the stern.
 Like I mentioned before, this coat of arms doesn’t lay very flat so I just have it temporarily connected for now.
 My plan is to connect it with magnets but my local game store was out of the magnets I needed so it’s sticky tack for now!